MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/text.md

 ## <a name="jointext"></a> Join text

 Converts a list into a text value by separating its items with a specified delimiter.

+To join all contents of a list into a single text value, use the **Join text** action.
+Begin by specifing the respective list to use in the **Specify list to join** property.
+You can choose the delimiters to separate the list items in the joined text by making the respective choice in the **Delimiter to separate list items** property dropdown menu.
+- **None** will create a single, joined literal by combining all the items in the list without separating them with a delimiter.
+- **Standard** allows you to set the delimiter as a space, tab or new line by selecting the respective option in the **Standard delimiter** property dropdown menu.
+You can also choose how many times the delimiter is presented between each list item by modifying the **Times** property.
+- **Custom** allows you to set your own delimiter.

 ### Input parameters